Best Book Editing Software For Modern Authors: 9 Top Options

 Your book will magically become more appealing when you cut all unnecessary phrases and words.
 That’s difficult to do when you read the draft version.

-WordRake proofreading software for Microsoft Word increases your awareness of clunky language and unnecessary words, kind of like Hemingway App.
+WordRake proofreading software for Microsoft Word increases your awareness of clunky language and unnecessary words, kind of like the Hemingway App.

 Need An Online Editor For Your Book?